-- (a) becoming Parties to all instruments related to maritime safety, security and pollution prevention and control; - (b) implementing and enforcing such instruments fully and effectively; - (c) reporting to the Organization, as required,
+- (a) becoming party to all instruments related to maritime safety, security and pollution prevention and control; - (b) implementing and enforcing such instruments fully and effectively; - (c) reporting to the Organization, as required,

-NOTING FURTHER that, in the context of the Voluntary IMO Member State Audit Scheme, the enactment of appropriate legislation, its implementation and enforcement are the three key issues on which a Member State's performance can be measured,
+NOTING FURTHER that, in the context of the Voluntary IMO Member State Audit Scheme, the enactment of appropriate legislation and its implementation and enforcement are the three key issues on which a Member State's performance can be measured,

-BEARING IN MIND that the Voluntary IMO Member State Audit Scheme contains references to the Code for the implementation of mandatory IMO instruments, as appropriate; and that the Code, in addition to providing guidance for the implementation and enforcement of IMO instruments, forms the basis of the Audit Scheme, in particular concerning the identification of the auditable areas,
+BEARING IN MIND that the Voluntary IMO Member State Audit Scheme contains references to the Code for the Implementation of Mandatory IMO Instruments, as appropriate; and that the Code, in addition to providing guidance for the implementation and enforcement of IMO instruments, forms the basis of the Audit Scheme, in particular concerning the identification of the auditable areas.

-HAVING CONSIDERED the recommendations made by the Maritime Safety Committee, at its eightieth session and by the Marine Environment Protection Committee, at its fifty-third session,
+HAVING CONSIDERED the recommendations made by the Maritime Safety Committee, at its eighty-third session and the Marine Environment Protection Committee, at its fifty-sixth session,

-- 1. ADOPTS the Code for the Implementation of Mandatory IMO Instruments, set out in the Annex to the present resolution; - 2.
-URGES Governments of flag States, port States and coastal States to implement the Code on a national basis; - 3.
+- 1. ADOPTS the Code for the Implementation of Mandatory IMO Instruments, 2007, set out in the annex to the present resolution; - 2.
+URGES Governments of all States in their capacity as flag, port and coastal States to implement the Code on a national basis; - 3.
 REQUESTS the Maritime Safety Committee and the Marine Environment Protection Committee to keep the Code under review and, in co-ordination with the Council, to propose amendments thereto to the Assembly; - 4.
-REVOKES resolution A.847(20).
+REVOKES resolution A.973(24).